 - Cast: Chow Yun Fat, Seann William Scott, Jaime King

 |Budget: $52 million||Financed by: Mosaic Media Group; Signpost Films; MGM|

 |Domestic Gross: $23,358,708||Overseas Gross: $14,355,171|

-Bulletproof Monk was financed by Mosaic Media Group and Signpost Films for $52 million and MGM also contributed $14 million and signed on as domestic distributor.
-This was Signpost Films’ first production and they were to sell international rights to distributors and before the film was even completed they went bust and shut down.
-During this time, Mosaic Media Group acquired a minority stake in Lakeshore Entertainment and as apart of the deal, Lakeshore would sell the international rights to the film.
+Bulletproof Monk was financed by Mosaic Media Group and Signpost Films for $52 million and MGM invested $14 million and signed on as domestic distributor.
+This was Signpost Films’ first production and they were to sell international rights to distributors and before the movie was even completed they went bust and shut down.
+During this time, Mosaic Media Group acquired a minority stake in Lakeshore Entertainment and as apart of the deal, Lakeshore would sell the international rights to the picture.

-Bulletproof Monk was a dud overseas, grossing $14,355,171 across numerous distributors who overpaid for this flop.
+Bulletproof Monk was a non-performer overseas, grossing $14,355,171 across numerous distributors who overpaid for this flop.